konrad-krysiak/node-olx-scrapper/README.md

-# Node Olx Scrapper
+# Node Web Scrapper

 Web scrapper made using node & typescript.
 Fetched data is persisted in lowdb json storage.
-Newest records fetched which differ from ones stored in db causes email notification.
+If new records differ from old ones stored in lowdb, then user email notification is triggered.